 The raw milk from the evening milking is mixed with the morning milk, one of which is partially skimmed.
 The milk is processed in traditional copper caldrons and curdled at a temperature of 32°C (90°F).
 The curd is broken with a tool called a lira (lyre), carefully reheated until it reaches a temperature between 54°C and 57°C (129-136°F), then firmly pressed into round molds.
 The Sbrinz forms are then soaked in brine for 15 to 20 days.
 The exudation phase follows, and then an initial drying.
 This lasts for around four weeks, during which a natural film of grease forms on the cheese’s surface.
 This is rubbed off with a cloth once a week.
 Sbrinz is traditionally aged vertically, on pine boards in cellars.
 The large cheeses age for at least 16 months.
 The best cheeses are left for 24 months and called Sbrinz AOC, while the others are consumed after 18-20 months of aging.
 These cheeses are then cut into thin shavings using a special slicer, common around the country.

-The Presidium protects cheeses made from the milk of three mountain dairies, aiming to raise the profile of this excellent cheese among consumers in Switzerland and elsewhere, distinguishing it from the mass of industrialized Sbrinz that dominates the market.
+The Presidium protects cheeses made from the milk of four mountain dairies, aiming to raise the profile of this excellent cheese among consumers in Switzerland and elsewhere, distinguishing it from the mass of industrialized Sbrinz that dominates the market.

 Obwalden and Nidwalden cantons, central Switzerland